RobertFacundo/authF/README.md

 By utilizing AuthContext, components like Dashboard can dynamically update the UI based on the user's authentication status without requiring props.

+### Routes for Password Reset

+The application includes routes to facilitate password reset:

+- <Route path='/forgot-password' element={<ForgotPassword />} />
+- <Route path='/reset-password/:token' element={<ResetPassword />} />

+/forgot-password: Allows users to request a password reset by entering their email address.
+A reset link is sent to their registered email.

+/reset-password/:token: Enables users to set a new password after clicking the link received in their email.
+The token parameter is used to verify the request.

+These routes ensure a secure and seamless password recovery process.
 ----
 Created by Robert Facundo
 --